krafterio/fastedgy/docs/index.md

 - **Advanced Query Builder for API filter:** Create complex filters with nested rules and condition groupings validated by exposed metadata
 - **Fields selector in API Response:** Define the list of fields that the JSON API should return with the ability to define fields on nested relationships compatible with single and multiple relationships
 - **Metadata Generator:** Automatically create metadata info for models and fields
-- **Container Service Registry:** Centralizes and manages application-level lifecycle service classes with lazy loading
+- **Container Service:** Centralizes and manages application-level lifecycle service classes with lazy loading
 - **Queued Task:** Manage asynchronous tasks and background jobs with failover management and multi-workers
 - **CLI:** Use Rich Click to improve command-line formatting and auto-register new commands
 - **Edgy ORM Fields Extensions:** Add additional field types for Edgy and PostgreSQL